Ivyrise

-Ivyrise is a British rock band originating in Portsmouth, England formed by Ben Falinski in 2009.
+Ivyrise are a British rock band originating in Portsmouth, England formed by Ben Falinski in 2009.

 Career

 Ivyrise was formed in 2009 by singer and songwriter Ben Falinski. and toured the UK as main support for Kula Shaker before working with producer Paul Simm in London.
 Since then, Ivyrise has worked on albums with alternative rock producer Alan Moulder, famed for his work with The Killers, Nine Inch Nails and Billy Corgan from The Smashing Pumpkins, and A lead singer Jason Perry.

 On 28 April 2011, Ivyrise's self released debut album entered the BBC Radio 1 Independent Chart at #5 in the UK.
 The lead single also entered both the HMV and 7 Digital Top 20 Bestsellers List during its first week of release.
 Ivyrise won a competition run by thelondonpaper to support Bon Jovi on the Lost Highway Tour, opening for Bon Jovi at Twickenham Stadium.
 The band's second independent release entered the BBC Radio 1 Independent Chart in the UK at #2.
 The single was remixed by Jason Nevins.

 After signing a record deal in Europe with Warner Music Group in 2012, Ivyrise went to Sonic Ranch in El Paso, Texas, to work with producer Jason Perry to record the self-titled album Ivyrise.
 The mastering was done in Nashville, Tennessee.
 The album was certified gold in France, Belgium and Switzerland in 2016.

 Ivyrise released their second album in 2015 and toured the UK and Europe as main support for British band McFly on their Keep Calm And Play Louder Tour.
 The album featured the #1 single 'Je Te Donne' and was certified diamond in France, Belgium, Switzerland and Canada with sales in excess of 1,000,000 units.
 Both singles from the album received heavy rotation across Francophone territories, peaking at #3 on the overall radio airplay chart SNEP in late 2017.

 Ivyrise released a special bilingual English/French version of the single "Line Up The Stars" featuring Swiss singer Dania Giò.
 The single was released in France and other francophone markets.
 This version peaked at #9 in the French official singles chart and #7 in the Belgian Ultratop charts.